December 22, 2020 |

-On December 27, President Trump signed the Consolidated Appropriations Act of 2021 into law, the first coronavirus relief package since the July expiration of many critical relief efforts, including enhanced unemployment benefits.
+Late on December 21, Congress passed the Consolidated Appropriations Act of 2021, the first coronavirus relief package since the July expiration of many critical relief efforts, including enhanced unemployment benefits.
 Notably, the bill includes dedicated federal emergency rental assistance for the first time – a critical measure that helps housing providers pay their bills and keep our nation’s 40 million renters in their homes.
 The industry has demanded and advocated for rental assistance since the onset of the pandemic, and its inclusion is a major victory and testament to the advocacy efforts of NAA, our affiliates, members and other industry stakeholders.

 Importantly, the package includes: